 Then, look for a Zendesk alternative.
 Maybe you will find out that, in fact, Zendesk is the right solution for you.
 Maybe it’s not.
-The things is that Zendesk is not the only Helpdesk solution in the World.
+The thing is that Zendesk is not the only Helpdesk solution in the World.
 And it’s probably not the best universal solution for any company in the World.

 Your email won’t be able to do everything Zendesk does, but it surely will make work faster and much simpler.
-By prioritizing simple processes, you can do much more for your customers, team and company.
+By prioritizing simple processes, you can do much more for your customers, team, and company.